 Frequently Asked E-liquid Questions.

-Here at Joyetech we stock a range of UK manufactured e-liquid.
+Here at Joyetech we stock a range of UK and US manufactured e-liquid.
 On a daily basis our technical team field questions that are passed through our customer services team regarding our e-liquids, these take priority to be answered with a detailed, informative response.

 Our Product & Technical team has extensive scientific and engineering experience, combined with high specification analytical facilities at our UK e-liquid manufacturing site.
 This investment and wide-ranging experience allows us to establish comprehensive technical data sets for each e-liquid product we supply to you.
 This has in turn enabled us to fully comply with The Tobacco and Related Product Regulations 2016.